Book

 Treatments

-Treatments include limiting fluid intake and, possibly, medicines to adjust electrolyte balance.
+Treatments include limiting fluid intake and, possibly, medicines to adjust the electrolyte balance.
 Underlying conditions also need treatment.